danielneu/amazon-payments-advanced-doc/faq.rst

 Installation
 ------------

-**I have successfully installed Pay with Amazon extension, but when I try to go to the configuration page** :menuselection:`System --> Configuration --> Amazon Payments` **I am getting: 404 Not Found error.**
+**I have successfully installed Login and Pay with Amazon extension, but when I try to go to the configuration page** :menuselection:`System --> Configuration --> Amazon Payments` **I am getting: 404 Not Found error.**

 It's a Magento bug, the ACL list is not reloaded after the new extension is installed.
 To solve this issue please logout from the Magento admin and next login again.